Fernando Daniel: 2021–present: The Voice Kids & The Voice coach and Junior Eurovision Song Contest composer

 From 2021 to 2023, he was featured as a coach on the children's version of The Voice Portugal.
 His first season was the second season in this format, becoming the first The Voice Portugal winner to become a coach.
 His contestant, Simão Oliveira, won the contest and represented Portugal in the Junior Eurovision Song Contest 2021 in Paris.
 Fernando was later on selected by RTP1 as the composer of the song.
 Later that year, it was announced that Fernando would return in 2022 as a coach.
 In his second season, his contestant, Maria Gil, won the finale, making him the winning coach for two consecutive seasons.
 In 2023, Fernando returned for season 4, his third season as a coach on The Voice Kids.
 In the fourth season of the show altogether, Daniel's contestant, Júlia Machado, won the season, making him the winning coach for the third consecutive season.
 He became the first coach in any variation of the Portuguese version of the show to win more than two consecutive seasons.
 In 2024, it was revealed that Daniel would not return as a coach for season 5, being replaced by Nininho Vaz Maia.

 In 2023, he became a coach on season 11 of the main version of The Voice Portugal, seven years after he won the show.
 His final contestant, Guilherme Baptista, finished in third place in the season finale.
 He returned as a coach for season 12 in the fall of 2024.
 Daniel's artist Rafael Ribeiro won the season, marking Daniel's first win as a coach on the main version of the show.
 With four wins across all variations of the show, he tied with Marisa Liz as the most winning coach in the show's history.
+He returned for season 13 in the fall of 2025 where his final artist, António Paulino, finished as the runner-up of the season.